Azure/azure-uamqp-python/README.rst

     $ pip install uamqp

-If you are running a Linux distro that does not support `ManyLinux1 <https://www.python.org/dev/peps/pep-0513>`__, you can install from source:
+If you are running a Linux distro that does not support `ManyLinux1 <https://www.python.org/dev/peps/pep-0513>`__ or you need to customize the build based on your system settings and packages, you can install from source:

 .. code:: shell